-Table 18 lists the observed flows and simulated flows at three locks and dams that regulate water levels at Lake Apopka and Ocklawaha Lakes.
+Table 18 lists the observed flows and simulated flows at the three locks and dams that regulate water levels at Lake Apopka and Ocklawaha Lakes.
 The differences between average observed/simulated discharges for all structures are all less than 5% of observed flows.
-The Nash-Sutcliffe coefficients for Burrell and Moss Bluff are 0.83, which is in the "very good" category while Apopka-Beauclair Lock & Dam simulation is in the "good" category with a Nash-Sutcliffe of 0.66.
+The Nash-Sutcliffe coefficients for the Burrell and Moss Bluff structures are 0.83, which is in the "very good" category while flows for the Apopka-Beauclair Lock & Dam simulation is in the "good" category with a Nash-Sutcliffe of 0.66.

-Figure 27 through Figure 38 visually depict how well simulated lake level is matched with corresponding observed lake level.
-As the figures demonstrate, the calibrated model capture very well the peaks and troughs of the hydrographs.
+Figures 27 through Figure 38 visually depict how well simulated lake levels is matched with corresponding observed lake levels.
+As the figures demonstrate, the calibrated model captures very well the peaks and troughs of the hydrographs.